itssadia/rag-vs-llm/README.md

 # rag-vs-llm
 This project is a simple demonstration of LLM with RAG and No-RAG.
 This depicts how grounding and information retrieval contribute to the accuracy of the model output.
 It compares a standard LLM with a Retrieval-Augmented Generation (RAG) system using a fully local setup.
+Here, the model will answer few questions regarding a candidates eligibility for ML engineer role and the external resource for RAG here is the resume uploaded by the candidate.

 ## Key Idea
 - No-RAG: Generic answers (hallucination-prone)